matbesancon/hugo-site/content/post/2017-09-11-graph-theory-expenses-management.markdown

   - If $s\[y\] \leq 0$, *y* owes the group some money.
 We can then redirect the sum *x* owes *y* to the nodes following *y* until we find users whom the group owes.

+# Expenses as an optimization problem

+Solving our expenses problem can be phrased as such: we want to minimize the number of transactions with the constraint that each user in debt pays no more than what he owes and that each user owed is paid at least what they are owed.
+Given that the sum of owing and owed is zero, every debt should be paid.

+This could sound very much like the [min-cost flow problem](http://www.columbia.edu/~cs2035/courses/ieor6614.S16/mcf.pdf) except for one fact: our cost term for one pair of users $u, v$ is not
+$c(u,v) ⋅ f(u,v)$ with c a constant for any arc $(u,v)$ and $f(u,v)$ the flow
+of cash from *u* to *v*.
+Our cost is constant with the flow for any value greater than one: the cost of the transaction is directly linked to the fact that we really perform the transaction.
+This makes the problem non-linear and harder to solve.

+What can be done is ignoring the number of transactions at first, and then seeing if the solution is optimal, then refining it by removing some transactions and compensate them by increasing the amount on another transaction.